Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Introduction

 The rest of the paper is organized as follows.
 In section 2, we provide the background on fundamental components and architectures of deep convolutional SNNs.
-In section 3.1, we detail the spike-based gradient descent backpropagation learning algorithm.
-Subsequently, in section 3.2, we describe the spiking version of dropout technique used for this work.
+In section 3.1, we detail the spike-based gradient descent BP learning algorithm.
+In section 3.2, we describe our spiking version of the dropout technique.
 In section 4, we describe the experiments and report the simulation results, which validate the efficacy of spike-based BP training for MNIST, SVHN, CIFAR-10 and N-MNIST datasets.
 In section 5.1, we discuss the proposed algorithm in comparison to relevant works.
-In section 5.2-5.4, we analyze the spike activity, inference speedup and complexity reduction of direct-spike trained SNNs and ANN-SNN converted networks.
+In section 5.2-5.5, we analyze the spike activity, inference speedup and complexity reduction of directly trained SNNs and ANN-SNN converted networks.
 Finally, we summarize and conclude the paper in section 6.